 Your stroll is also a great way to discover lots of shops selling local products.

-Don’t miss these summer events: Hello Birds, a very friendly festival of contemporary music and discovering the region (newt edition in 2023), the Offenbach Festival which pays tribute to the composer, plus Arts Day which brings together amateur and professional painters for an outdoor painting challenge.
+Don’t miss these summer events: the Offenbach Festival which pays tribute to the composer, plus Arts Day which brings together amateur and professional painters for an outdoor painting challenge.

 A land of legends